| | Limners of the

 upon his source, but, again, faithfully maintains the atmosphere of

+the story.
 His delicate lines etch

 Grahame’s “pageant of the riverbank” with loving